Dharmendra4556/Computer-Vision/README.md

 # Computer-Vision
-Real-Time Object Recognition System Using Computer Vision Techniques.

-Developed an face,eye & object detection in image and videos system using OpenCV and Haar Cascade classifiers with high accuracy and speed.
+**This project involves the development of a robust object detection system utilizing OpenCV and Haar Cascade Classifiers.
+The system demonstrates a high level of accuracy and speed in identifying various objects within images and videos.**